fayedraza/Big-O/README.md

 3.

-The big O runtime O(2^n) can also have different base, such as 3^n which is slower than 2^n.
+The big O runtime O(2^n) can also have a different base, such as 3^n which is slower than 2^n.
 The higher the base the slower the runtime.

 # Space Complexity